asfadmin/CIRRUS-DAAC/README.md

 There is a sample Workflow Terraform module in the `workflows` directory.
 It deploys a `NOP` (No Operation) lambda and workflow.
 You can use this as a base for deploying your own workflows.
 It includes a Python lambda with unit tests.
-You can run the tests by:
+You can run the tests as shown above.

-        $ make test

-You can run them continuously (automatically re-run when code changes)
-by:

-        $ make test-watch

-Modify the Terraform for your workflow(s) and follow the deployment instructions (basically `make workflows`) in the CIRRUS-core README, linked above.